Hot dog: Health risks

 Although hot dogs are cooked during manufacture, it is still recommended that packaged hot dogs are heated to an internal temperature of at least 165 °F (75 °C) prior to consumption.

-Most hot dogs are high in fat and salt and have preservatives sodium nitrate and sodium nitrite, which are contributors to nitrate-containing chemicals classified as group 1 carcinogens by the World Health Organization, although this has been disputed.
-These health concerns have resulted in manufacturers offering alternative product lines made from turkey and chicken, and uncured, low-sodium, and "all-natural" franks.

-Hot dogs have relatively low carcinogenic heterocyclic amine (HCA) levels compared to other types of ready-to-eat meat products because they are manufactured at low temperatures.
+Hot dogs are a form of processed meat.
+According to the International Agency for Research on Cancer (IARC), processed meat causes cancer, particularly colorectal cancer.
+Most hot dogs contain nitrite and/or nitrate preservatives, which react with amines in meat to form carcinogenic N-nitroso compounds.
+Hot dogs are also high in fat and salt.

 An American Institute for Cancer Research (AICR) report found that consuming one daily 50-gram serving of processed meat—about one hot dog—increases long-term risk of colorectal cancer by 20 percent.
 Thus, eating a hot dog every day would increase the probability of contracting colorectal cancer from 5.8 percent to 7 percent.
 The AICR's warning campaign has been criticized as being "attack ads".
 The Cancer Project group filed a class-action lawsuit demanding warning labels on packages and at sporting events.

 Like many foods, hot dogs can cause illness if not cooked properly to kill pathogens.
 Listeria monocytogenes, a type of bacteria sometimes found in hot dogs, can cause serious infections in infants and pregnant women, and can be transmitted to an infant in utero or after birth.
 Adults with suppressed immune systems can also be harmed.

 Due to their size, shape, and ubiquitous consumption, hot dogs present a significant choking risk, especially for children.
 A study in the US found that 17% of food-related asphyxiations among children younger than 10 years of age were caused by hot dogs.
 The risk of choking on a hot dog is greatly reduced by slicing it.
 It has been suggested that redesign of the size, shape and texture of hot dogs would reduce the choking risk.